 Pork roll vs. Taylor Ham.
 Sub vs. hoagie.
 Bruce Springsteen vs. Bon Jovi.
 Giants vs. Jets.
-New Jersey is full of factions divided by arguments over which side is right.
+New Jersey is full of factions split from arguments over which side is right.
 However, there is no argument that succinctly defines the Garden State quite like North Jersey vs. South Jersey.

 When it comes to retirement and active adult communities, that preference is just as strong.
 So it’s time we figure out once and for all, which side of the state is better for active adults?
 (All due respect to Central Jersey, which does indeed exist, but that’s an argument for a different time).